 Jean-François Foulon

-Jean François Foulon was born in the heart of the Ardennes region to a Belgian father and a French mother.
-A graduate in Romance Philology (University of Liège), he worked in the public sector in Brussels but now lives in Wallonia.
+Jean François Foulon was born in the heart of the Ardennes, to a Belgian father and a French mother.
+A graduate in Romance philology (University of Liège), he worked in the public sector in Brussels but now lives in Wallonia.
 Passionate about reading and writing, he has contributed to various literary journals (Le Journal de la Culture, La Presse Littéraire, and Le Magazine des Livres).
-He currently writes literary criticism articles for the online site "Les belles phrases," run by writer Eric Allard.
-He regularly contributes to the magazine Marginales (short stories) directed by Vincent Engel.
-He has already edited seven books.
-His most recent, "Perte de mémoire," was published by Editions Douro.
+Currently, he writes literary criticism for the online site "Les belles phrases," run by the writer Eric Allard.
+He is a regular contributor to the short story journal Marginales, edited by Vincent Engel.
+He has already published seven books.
+His latest, "Perte de mémoire" (Loss of Memory), was published by Editions Douro.

 This book is a collection of short stories.
-Its title ("Thwarted Loves") clearly indicates the common thread that connects all the stories.
-Each time, it is a love story that ends badly.
-The places and times are varied: 13th-century Japan, Périgord at the time of the Croquants' War, a South American country in the midst of a dictatorship, etc. However, most of the stories are contemporary and take place in Belgium or France.
-Each story is different but always concerns the same theme.
-Publication: May 1, 2024 Order Press release
+Its title ("Thwarted Loves") clearly indicates the common thread that links all the tales.
+Each story is a love affair that ends badly.
+The settings and eras are varied: 13th-century Japan, the Périgord region of France during the Croquant War, a South American country under dictatorship, and so on.
+However, most of the stories are contemporary and take place in Belgium or France.
+Each story is different but always revolves around the same theme.
+Publication date: May 1, 2024.
+Order now.
+Press release.

-Leaving your small village in the Cévennes to go to war is hard when you're twenty years old and you leave behind the one you love.
-But finding yourself with amnesia in 1918 and no longer even knowing who you are is simply tragic.
-Guided by the vague memory of his first love, which he follows like a fragile Ariadne's thread, will the hero manage to rebuild himself and find his family?
-Not to mention that since his departure, many events have happened...
-Published: September 1, 2022 Order
+Leaving your small village in the Cévennes to go to war is hard when you're twenty and you're leaving behind the one you love.
+But to find yourself with amnesia in 1918 and not even know who you are is simply devastating.
+Guided by the vague memory of his first love, which he will follow like a fragile thread, will the hero manage to rebuild his life and find his family?
+And since he left, many things have happened… Publication date: September 1, 2022 Order now